 Scale bar represents 10µm

-Mitochondrial stainings are most often easy to recognize as they have a long, thread like pattern.
-They are spread throughout the cell, starting centrally, close to the nucleus and stretch all the way out to the edges of the cell.
-Depending on the cell, the mitochondria can also be stained as shorter threads, separate from the others, and need not be continuous.
+Mitochondrial stainings are often easy to recognize as they have a long, thread like pattern.
+They are spread throughout the cell, starting close to the nucleus and stretching all the way out to the edges of the cell.
+Depending on the cell type, the mitochondria can also be stained as shorter threads that are separated from each other.